CatarinaBatista/Project4-EvaluateNewsNLP/README.md

 1. Download files or clone the repository
 2. Install all dependencies
     * put `npm install` on the terminal
+3. Add dist folder
+    * `npm run prod` on the terminal
-3. For use Aylien API you must signing up to get an API key
+4. For use Aylien API you must signing up to get an API key
     * Create a `.env` file that contain your `API_ID` and your `API_KEY`
-4. For start the server you should run that command in the terminal: `npm start`
+5. For start the server you should run that command in the terminal: `npm start`
     * The server should start on http://localhost:8000/ on your browser
-5. Use `npm run test` for test the project with jest
+6. Use `npm run test` for test the project with jest